-If you're looking to get PAT testing carried out for your commercial or domestic property, we're here to help.
+If you're looking to get PAT testing (or electrical equipment testing) carried out for your commercial or domestic property, we're here to help.

-This article will help you understand what PAT testing means as well as answer your frequently asked questions about what needs to be tested.
+This article will help you understand what PAT testing means, what the PAT testing procedure involves and answer your frequently asked questions about what needs to be tested.

 - What is PAT testing?

 - Why is PAT testing important?